Learning to touchtype using the Colemak layout

-This is the result on my experience on learning to touch type and how I remapped my brain (hard!) during a two-month period.
+This is the result of my experience in learning to touchtype and how I remapped my brain (hard!) during a two-month period.

 Colemak

-I chose Colemak, because it beats Dvorak slightly at speed and it only changes seventeen keys on the Qwerty layout (compared to 24 for the Dvorak).
+I chose Colemak because it beats Dvorak slightly at speed, and it only changes seventeen keys on the Qwerty layout (compared to 24 for the Dvorak).
 Thus, it is easier to learn.
-It is also an international layout so I can type French accentuated characters.
+It is also an international layout, so I can type French characters with accents.

 Here is a visual of the Colemak layout: